 USAC has put together a list of common transactions service providers may encounter while using the National Verifier.
-For more information about how to use the systems, please visit our training page or email us at Lifelinesupport@usac.org.
+For more information about how to use the systems, please visit our Webinars page or email us at LifelineProgram@usac.org.

 At soft launch, service providers will be able to create National Verifier-only accounts, by logging into the National Lifeline Accountability Database (NLAD) and creating accounts using “NV Agent” as the account type.

 Bulk account creation is available to service providers creating 75+ accounts at once.
 To use bulk account creation service providers should:

 - Add information for at least 75 accounts

 The new account holders will receive a temporary password via email within three (3) business days.
 Please submit the following information on the template:

 - First Name: Account holder’s first name (use their legal name, not a nickname)